blackcatacademy/blackcat-core/docs/DEPLOYMENT_HARDENING.md

 ## Key principle

-If an attacker gets arbitrary code execution **inside your application process**, you cannot make them “unable to use the app”.
+If an attacker gets arbitrary code execution **inside your application process**, you cannot rely on PHP alone for absolute isolation.
 What you *can* do is make it much harder to:
 - persist (modify code/config without detection),
 - extract key material,
 - silently tamper with data,
 - keep a long attack window (watchdog + emergency pause).

+Practical add-ons that reduce attack surface on cheap hosting:
+- strict single front controller + deny rules for other `*.php` entrypoints
+- treat writable web dirs as non-executable

+See:
+- `blackcat-core/docs/FRONT_CONTROLLER.md`

 ## Recommended single-VM baseline